 This section provides a snapshot of hospitalizations among laboratory-confirmed COVID-19 cases in Onondaga County.
 Cases are included even if COVID-19 is not their primary diagnosis.
 Cases residing in other counties have been excluded from these counts even if they received care in an Onondaga County hospital.
 This section includes current hospitalization data, trends over time, and a breakdown of hospitalizations by race, age, and gender.
 Please note, Total Hospitalizations to Date refers to the number of hospitalizations occurring to date and does not indicate the number of individuals who have been hospitalized.
 Some individuals have been re-hospitalized and count more than once.

 This section provides a snapshot of COVID-19 deaths in Onondaga County.
 The data presented include breakdowns by age, race, and gender for deaths occurring within hospitals or within the community.
-Deaths occurring at nursing homes have been excluded.
+Deaths occurring at nursing homes have been excluded, please see this NYSDOH report for nursing home death data.

 Demographics: Onondaga County